 Peterson was stuffed into a police car and returned to Stanislaus County Jail, where a throng of angry residents awaited with vulgar screams and “baby killer” signs.

-The trial of Scott Peterson was moved out of Stanislaus County to Redwood City in San Mateo County.
+The trial of Scott Peterson was moved out of Stanislaus County to Redwood City in San Mateo County, after defense attorneys showed justifiable concern for their client getting a fair trial.
 The inevitable media circus ensued.
-Members of the jury looking to have their intelligence insulted didn’t have to wait long, as Scott dumped his small-town lawyer in favor of tan and cocky super-attorney Mark Garagos.
+Scott, perhaps angered by the new locations close proximity to Stanislaus County, dumped his small-town lawyer in favor of tan and cocky super-attorney Mark Garagos.

 But even a high-profile celebrity attorney couldn’t save Peterson, as he was convicted of the first-degree murder of his wife Laci, and the second-degree murder of Connor, his unborn son.
 On March 16, 2005, Judge Alfred Delucchi sentenced Scott Lee Peterson to death.
 He was sent to San Quentin, where he remains today awaiting the gas chamber while enduring a long, dismal existence in prison

 I followed the trial of Scott Peterson closely.
-Even without the bodies washing ashore in the San Francisco Bay, the totality of circumstantial evidence in this case was overwhelming.
+Even without the bodies washing ashore in the San Francisco Bay, the totality of circumstantial evidence in this case was overwhelming, yet the lack of physical evidence was perplexing.
 I think Scott figured he would tell everyone he was golfing that fateful morning, and if the bodies washed up one day, he had an alibi.

-I think he became paranoid with the possibility of being spotted at the Berkeley Marina – which he never was – so he had to change his story.
+Perhaps Scott became paranoid with the possibility of being spotted at the Berkeley Marina, so he had to change his story.
 He seriously underestimated what a powerful human tragedy this was in the eyes of the public, and how the media just couldn’t resist the titillating possibilities as the narrative slowly unfolded.

 To play devil’s advocate, if Scott would have just stuck to his golfing story, there was enough activity around Laci’s disappearance that could have shed the light of reasonable doubt in Scott’s favor.
 For example, around the time of Laci’s disappearance a burglary occurred ay 516 Covena, the house across the street from the Petersons.
 Witnesses reported seeing a large brown or medium-dark colored van in the area.